danielkrupinski/Osiris/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](https://github.com/danielkrupinski/Osiris/blob/master/LICENSE) file for details.

 ## See also
-- [Anubis](https://github.com/danielkrupinski/Anubis) - free and open source cheat for CS:GO with configuration compatible with Osiris
+- [Anubis](https://github.com/danielkrupinski/Anubis) - free and open-source cheat for CS:GO with configuration compatible with Osiris
 - [GOESP](https://github.com/danielkrupinski/GOESP) - free and open source cross-platform streamproof ESP hack for Counter-Strike: Global Offensive, written in modern C++